timng93/Project-2/readme.md

-<h1>Project 2</h1>
+# Instanews

+## Description

-This project was done to provide the readers easy access to NYTimes News Section.
-The top stories of news sections from the NYTimes are displayed.
+Instanews is a project built by Tim Nguyen, which would provide readers easy access to the New York Times News Section.
+The top stories from the most popular sections of the New York Times are displayed on the site.

-<h2>Running the File</h2>
-HTML file can be viewed on various web broswers.
-File was test run on Google Chrome.
-<h2>Built with</h2>
+## Built With

+### JQuery
+### Google Chrome Developer
-Visual Studio Code- Code Editor for HTML, CSS and JavaScript
+### Visual Studio Code

-<h2>Author</h2>
-Tim Nguyen- Red Academy Student
+### SASS
+### Gulp

+## Personal learnings

+Throughout this project, I was able to use Gulp.
+Gulp was quite useful as it automatically managed the data for CSS and JavaScript Files.
+I was also able to learn how to fetch the data from the New York Times API.

+##Author
+Tim Nguyen